codeblooded/codeblooded/README.md

 I'm a Software Engineer with full-stack experience.
 I've worked on applications, frameworks, distributed systems, embedded scripts, and Kubernetes controllers.
 I’m very passionate about deep learning, NLP and information retrieval.
 I also enjoy working with the iOS SDK.

 My wife, our 2 dogs, and I call the San Francisco Bay Area home.
-You can often find me at SF Meetup Groups.
+I regularly attend a handful of SF Meetups.

 ### Experience